IBC Totes in Canada: Types, Standards, and Compliance Explained

 Standard IBC Tote Sizes

 IBC tote capacities range from roughly 110 to 550 US gallons, but the most common sizes in North America are the 275-US-gallon and 330-US-gallon configurations.
-Stainless steel IBCs can be manufactured in larger specialty sizes for specific industrial requirements.
+Stainless steel IBCs can be manufactured in larger specialty sizes for specific industrial requirements, making them the standard choice for industrial bulk liquid storage containers across Canadian operations.

 The standard footprint is approximately 45 inches by 45 inches — sized to fit standard warehouse racking, transport trailers, and handling equipment without modification.